SkyAndCloud/awesome-transformer/README.md

 <a href="https://raw.githubusercontent.com/SkyAndCloud/awesome-transformer/master/LICENSE"><img src="https://img.shields.io/cocoapods/l/Kingfisher.svg?style=flat"></a>
 </p>

+**This repo is not maintained.
+For latest version, please visit [ICTNLP official repo](https://github.com/ictnlp/awesome-transformer)**

 A collection of transformer's guides, implementations and so on(For those who want to do some research using transformer as a baseline or simply reproduce paper's performance).

 Please feel free to pull requests or report issues.